nodejs/undici/README.md

 #### `response.body`

 Nodejs has two kinds of streams: [web streams](https://nodejs.org/dist/latest-v16.x/docs/api/webstreams.html) which follow the API of the WHATWG web standard found in browsers, and an older Node-specific [streams API](https://nodejs.org/api/stream.html). `response.body` returns a readable web stream.
-If you require a Node stream, it is possible to convert between the two using `.fromWeb()`.

 ```
     import {fetch} from 'undici';